 - You do not generally need any additional technical expertise.

-- This creates a virtual shopping basket which holds the customer's provisional purchases until the shopper confirms the order and pays at a checkout page.
+- This creates a virtual shopping basket that holds the customer’s provisional purchases until the shopper confirms the order and pays at a checkout page.
 You can build your site around this functionality.

-- You will probably want to hire a designer to build an ecommerce site which is driven by the shopping-cart.
+- You will probably want to hire a designer to build an ecommerce site that is driven by the shopping cart.

-Launching and running an internet shop will require some expert input
+Launching and running an online shop will require some expert input

 - You will need legal help in adapting contracts and terms of trade for the online environment and to ensure you comply with the regulations controlling distance selling, data protection and electronic communications.
 See Don’t get caught out.